top of page

 1. Place the items inside the bucket.

-2. Can the student remember to wear their gardening gloves and put them on independently?
+2. Can the sensory explorer remember to wear their gardening gloves and put them on independently?

-3. Can the student use the hand fork to dislodge weeds from a flower bed?
+3. Model then invite the sensory explorer to use the hand fork to dislodge weeds from a flower bed?

-4. Can the student use the watering can/jug to water plants/flowers?
+4. Model then invite the sensory explorer to use the watering can/jug to water plants/flowers?

-5. Can the student remove any dead leaves/flower heads from the plants and place in the compost bucket?
+5. Model then invite the sensory explorer to remove any dead leaves/flower heads from the plants and place in the compost bucket?

 Seed Planting Task Box You will need